-2. Let the Wash soak in the carafe for 20-30 minutes after running a bottle of it through the machine.
-When the cleaner has had time to work, you can give it a light scrub with a bottle brush before rinsing.
+2. Let the Wash soak in the machine for 20-30 minutes after running half of the solution through the machine.
+When the cleaner has had time to work, you can restart the brew.

 Avoid using your Ratio carafe to fill the water tank with water